Who can attend public school in North Carolina?

 The child can be enrolled by a parent or legal guardian, and can also be enrolled by a caregiver.
 You can register a child for school if you are not the child’s parent or court-appointed guardian and the child’s parent is unavailable.
 A parent is unavailable if they are deceased, are ill, are incarcerated, are on active military duty, have been convicted of abuse or neglect, have relinquished physical custody and control of the student, have lost their home due to natural disaster, or are otherwise impossible to locate.
 To enroll the child, you will need the documents listed above and the Educational Residency Affidavit for the Caregiver (English) (Español).

 You can also register a child for school if you are the child’s caregiver and the parent is available.
 In order to do this, you will need the documents listed above, the Educational Residency Affidavit for the Caregiver (English) (Español), and the Educational Residency Affidavit for the Parent (English) (Español).
+Please be mindful that certain school districts have their own forms available that should look relatively similar to the affidavits included on this page.
+For example, Wake County Public School System uses the following forms: (Parental) (Non-Parental).

 The Education Residency Affidavits do not need to be filled out by an attorney.
 Both documents must be notarized, so the parent/caregiver should only sign the form in the presence of the notary.